Vartulprop/mapsProp/README.md

 1. Clone repository https://github.com/Vartulprop/mapsProp.git

+2. Point the terminal to directory mapsProp (or whichever directory you cloned it to)

-2. Run:- bower install in command line in the folder mapsProp
+3. Run:- bower install in command line.

-3. Run the index.html on localhost.
+4. Run the index.html on localhost.

 Note :- To change anything please feel free to check the scripts folder. the names of files are self explanatory